 Hey there!
-I'm Craig and I’m a Project Manager at iFixit, overseeing guide creation and leading our incredibly talented team of technical writers.
+I'm Craig and I’m the Head of Repair Guides at iFixit, overseeing guide creation and leading our incredibly talented team of technical writers.

 I graduated from Purdue University in 2012 with a Bachelor’s in Media and Public Communication and a minor in Media Production.
 I started out writing articles for the student newspaper, eventually overseeing the publication’s web content and earning a spot as an Online Pacemaker Award finalist from the Associated Collegiate Press in 2011.

 I started at iFixit as an Editorial Staff Writer and eventually transitioned to Technical Writing.
 A few months later I was promoted to Project Manager and Head of Repair Guides, where I get to play around with spreadsheets and plan things—my secret calling—but also continue to create awesome repair guides.

 My love of tech and repair goes back to my adolescent years when I began tinkering with the family computer as a young and naive teenager.
 To this day, I love getting my hands dirty with projects around the house and in the garage, and I'm a strong advocate for the DIY movement.
 In other words, I don't call a guy when something breaks; I am the guy!
 And I always encourage others to pick up some tools and take matters into their own hands.

 Page 1 de 2